Code-Institute-Submissions/the-shamans-cat/README.md

 10. Deploy the final version of your code to a hosting platform such as GitHub Pages.

 ___
+Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

+## UX Stratergy - Why does this site exist?

 ### Business Objectives
 The main aim of the website is to generate paying clients for the shamanic energy-healing practitioner, who is starting a new business.